lgv-0/BoCheat-Unturned/README.md

 This DLL needs to be compiled, then loaded to the game, and you need to call the [Main.Yo](https://github.com/lgv-0/BoCheat-Unturned/blob/master/HInj/HInj/Main.cs#L116-L126) function at least once.
 There's a bad check to detect if it's called multiple times, in which it will ignore further calls.

 ## Usage
 Once loaded, the menu will be visible on the escape/pause menu's.
-In order to properly use the cheat, you MUST be in a group on the server you're on, otherwise visuals, map reveal, aimbot, etc. will not function properly.
+Group Members are default ignored by the cheat, optionally ignore steam friends too.

 Chat commands are also available [here](https://github.com/lgv-0/BoCheat-Unturned/blob/master/HInj/HInj/Hooks/sendChat/Hold.cs#L28).